Unity MCP Integration Framework

 Content

 An extensible framework for integrating Unity with the Model Context Protocol (MCP).
-This framework allows AI language models like Claude to interact directly with the Unity editor through a scalable command handler architecture.
+This framework allows AI language models such as Claude to interact directly with the Unity editor through a scalable handler architecture.

 ## 🌟 Features

-- **Extensible Plugin Architecture**: Create and register custom command handlers to extend functionality
+- **Extensible Plugin Architecture**: Create and register custom handlers to extend functionality

-- **TypeScript & C# Support**: Server components are in TypeScript, Unity components are in C#
+- **TypeScript & C# Support**: Server components are TypeScript, Unity components are C#

 - **Editor Integration**: Operates as an editor tool with customizable settings

-- **Automatic Discovery**: Automatic detection and registration of command handlers
+- **Auto-Detection**: Automatic detection and registration of various handlers

 - **Communication**: TCP/IP-based communication between Unity and external AI services